juju/docs/src/en/tutorial-k8s-static-pv.md

 !!!
 Note:
     We've used the staging Charm Store in these instructions as the standard
-    site does not yet support Kubernetes charms and bundles.
+    site does not yet support Kubernetes charms.

 ## Installing Kubernetes